 Here’s what UPR doesn’t mean

 Unconditional positive regard doesn’t mean we’re friends.
-It doesn’t mean we feel a connection or even a bond with the client.
+It doesn’t mean death doulas feel a connection or even a bond with the client.

 Positively regarding someone doesn’t imply we condone their actions or beliefs.
 There is no approval process happening.